 The Small business cash flow loan scheme (SBCS) will provide government loans for businesses to support their cash flow needs.
 Find out about eligibility and how to apply.

 One-off government loans are available for businesses and organisations impacted by COVID-19, including sole traders and the self-employed, to help with cash flow.
-Applications are open from 12 May to 24 July 2020 and can be made through myIR.
+Applications are open until and including 31 December 2020 and can be made through myIR.
 Here’s an overview of the scheme.
 Detailed information can be found on the Inland Revenue website.

 The SBCS is open to small to medium businesses with 50 or fewer full-time employee equivalents.
 This includes sole traders and self-employed businesses.

 The maximum amount you can borrow depends on the number of full-time and part-time employees you have.
 If you are a business without employees, ie sole trader or self-employed, you can receive a loan of up to $11,800.

 Inland Revenue has a calculator to help you work out how much you may be able to borrow.

 Maximum SCBS loan size (external link) — Inland Revenue

 You don’t have to accept the full loan amount you’re offered, and can decide to take a smaller loan.

 If you received the wage subsidy, the number of employees you noted in that application will be applied to your SBCS application.